Data extracted on 4 February 2026

 Data sources

 The data used for this publication are provided to Eurostat by the interior and justice ministries or immigration agencies of the EU Member States and EFTA countries.
 Data on temporary protection are collected monthly on a voluntary basis, whereas the quarterly number of decisions providing temporary protection is collected on a mandatory basis.
-They are based entirely on relevant administrative sources and supplied in accordance with the provisions of Article 4 of the Regulation (EC) No 862/2007 on community statistics on migration and international protection.
+They are based entirely on relevant administrative sources and supplied in accordance with the provisions of Article 4 of Regulation (EC) No 862/2007 on community statistics on migration and international protection.
 Statistics on unaccompanied minors presented in the article refer to the age accepted by the national authorities, and generally before the age assessment procedure was carried out/completed due to the data reporting deadline.

 Structures by age and by sex have been calculated based on available data while disregarding the unknown category.

 Some data are unavailable.
-This is because the monthly data collection is carried out on a voluntary basis, so the completeness of the data may vary:
+This is because the monthly data collection is carried out on a voluntary basis, so the completeness of the data may vary

 • When renewal of temporary protection status is not automatic, some beneficiaries of temporary protection might be temporarily excluded from the statistics while undergoing renewal.